-At this time of year we often embark on a diet to reduce food intake, but many of us consume an unhealthy level of digital fare.
-According to the Tonight programme broadcast on 4th February, 48% of us in the UK describe ourselves as hooked on our handsets and the average person checks their phone 85 times a day.
+We often embark on a diet to reduce food intake, but many of us consume an unhealthy level of digital fare.
+According to the Tonight programme 48% of us in the UK describe ourselves as hooked on our handsets and the average person checks their phone 85 times a day.

 While Wi-Fi holds tremendous possibilities used wisely, screen dependency is a problem for those of us of all ages, who find it very hard to put our smartphones and tablets down and walk away.
 It can play a part in anxiety and panic attacks when clients contact me for solutions with Anxiety Breakthroughs

 Stressed clients commonly complain of insomnia, and screens at bedtime can cause sleeplessness, with consequent irritability, tiredness and anxiety states.
 You might think you are winding down on the internet, but while your body may be tired, your brain isn’t.
 Screens emit a high content of blue light which we think suppresses the hormone melatonin: the sleep hormone.